 A student who is on progress probation shall be subject to dismissal if the cumulative percentage of units enrolled for which entries of "W," "FW," and "NP" are recorded in at least three consecutive semesters reaches or exceeds 50%.

-Students who have been dismissed may be dropped from all of their classes.
+Students who have been dismissed may be dropped from all of their classes if they have already enrolled in the next semester.